gaugau3000/mc_sim_fin/README.md

 # Work In Progress - Work In Progress - Work In Progress - Work In Progress - Work In Progress - Work In Progress

-# Montecarlo simulations for finance
+# Montecarlo simulations/analysis for finance (equity simulator)

 An inspiration of the book [BUILDING WINNING ALGORITHMIC TRADING SYSTEMS](https://www.amazon.com/Building-Winning-Algorithmic-Trading-Systems/dp/1118778987) of 'Kevin J. Davey' (chapter 7 detailed analysis)

 As an algorithmic trader I want to know what's my risk of ruin on 1 year of trading so that I can manage the risk.
 As an algorithmic trader I want to know the median drawdown on 1 year of trading so that I can expect as reference drawdown from my bot.
 As an algorithmic trader I want to know the median return on 1 year of trading so that I can expect as reference gain from my bot.
-As an algorithmic trader I want to know the probability that the bot make profit during the first year so that I can project and be patient :-).
+As an algorithmic trader I want to know the probability that the bot make profit during the first year so that I can be patient.

 ## Installation